2020–21 Championnat National 3

-The 2020–21 Championnat National 3 is the fourth season of the fifth tier in the French football league system in its current format.
-The competition is contested by 168 clubs split geographically across 12 groups of 14 teams.
-The teams include amateur clubs (although a few are semi-professional) and the reserve teams of professional clubs.
+The 2020–21 Championnat National 3 was the fourth season of the fifth tier in the French football league system in its current format.
+The competition was contested by 168 clubs split geographically across 12 groups of 14 teams.
+The teams included amateur clubs (although a few were semi-professional) and the reserve teams of professional clubs.

 After a suspension starting in October 2020, the season was declared void by the FFF on 24 March 2021 due to the ongoing COVID-19 pandemic in France, with some teams having played just three games.

 Teams

 On 17 July 2020, the French Football Federation ratified the constitution of the competition, and published the groups as follows: